ETS-ReactNative4/Cheers/server/README.md

 To run the server:

-Ensure you have all dependencies by running `npm install`
+Ensure you have all dependencies by running `npm install` while in the `server/` directory

 Then, go to server/config/default.json and in the "mysql" object, insert the hostname, user, and password in order for the server to have the credentials to connect to your local mysql instance of cheers_db.